nvssaiteja5/devops/README.md

  ***
  ### Git status
  `git status`
- * It will display the state of all files in the working directory like which files are in staging area ,files which are modifies and files which are not tracked
+ * It will display the state of all files in the working directory like which files are in staging area ,files which are modified and files which are not tracked
  *

  ***